rkalaniNV/Automodel/docs/get-started/installation.md

 | Run without installing      | Use `PYTHONPATH=$(pwd)` to run scripts                          |
 | Use in Docker container     | Mount repo and `pip install -e .` inside container              |
 | Fast install (via `uv`)     | `uv pip install ...`                                            |

+(cluster-installation)=
+## Installation for Clusters

+For multi-node clusters, use the NeMo container workflow and shared storage:

+1. Pull a recent NeMo container: `docker pull nvcr.io/nvidia/nemo:25.07`
+2. Ensure shared directories for datasets, checkpoints, and logs are mounted on all nodes
+3. Use Slurm with container support (Enroot/Pyxis or Singularity) to launch multi-node jobs
+4. Set `HF_HOME` and `WANDB_API_KEY` as needed for nodes

+See also: {doc}`../guides/launcher/slurm` for cluster job configuration.